 Authority Monitoring Report (AMR) (formerly the Annual Monitoring Report) An annual document that reports the progress made on plan preparation compared to the Local Development Scheme and the delivery of local plan policies including housing and employment delivery.
+Community Infrastructure Levy The Community Infrastructure Levy is a charge placed on certain developments, to be paid by developers to provide necessary infrastructure.
+Take up of CIL is in accordance with the CIL Regulations, 2010, and their subsequent amendments.
 Core Strategy A statutory planning document setting out the spatial vision and strategy for the Borough including key policies, proposals and strategic allocations to deliver the vision.
+Design Codes A Design Code is a set of design requirements for the physical development of a site or area.
 Development Plan Document (DPD) Statutory documents prepared by the local planning authority with rigorous community involvement and consultation.
 They are subject to an examination in public by an independent Planning Inspector appointed by the Secretary of State.
 Development Plan Any adopted Development Plan Documents make up the Development Plan.
 Under the Planning Acts the Development Plan is the primary consideration in deciding planning applications.
 Local Development Framework (LDF) A binder of documents that provide the planning policies for the area.
 Local Development Scheme (LDS) A document that outlines the Council's three- year programme for preparing the Local Development Framework.
 Local Plan The plan for the development of the local area, drawn up by the local planning authority in consultation with the community.
 In law this is described as the development plan documents adopted under the Planning and Compulsory Purchase Act 2004.
 Current core strategies or other planning policies, which under the regulations would be development plan documents, form part of the Local Plan.
 The term includes old policies which have been saved under the 2004 Act.
 Neighbourhood Development Plan The Regulatory title for a planning document which may be initiated and prepared by Parish and Town Councils or Neighbourhood Forums.
 Following robust consultation, independent examination and a local referendum they become 'made' (essentially adopted) by the Council as part of the statutory development plan.
 They are generally referred to as Neighbourhood Plans and must be prepared in general conformity with the Local Plan.
 Spatial planning A more comprehensive approach to town planning than simple 'land-use' planning, it coordinates the development and use of land with other policies and programmes to benefit places and how they function.
 Statement of Community Involvement (SCI) A document outlining the approach of the authority to involving the community in preparing planning policy and considering significant planning applications.
 Strategic Growth Plan A non-statutory planning document that sets out the spatial planning framework for Leicester and Leicestershire.
 Supplementary Planning Documents (SPD) Documents that provide guidance on how to use and interpret planning policies when developing proposals or taking decisions.
 Sustainability Appraisal (SA) An appraisal of the social, economic and environmental implications of a strategy, policies and proposals.
 Will ensure that proposals contribute to the achievement of sustainable development.
 Sustainable development Meeting our own needs without prejudicing the ability of future generations to meet their needs.